 Dog anxiety is real.
 Just like when anxious people bite their nails, anxious dogs sometimes resort to paw licking to help relieve their anxiety.

 Sometimes, the dog becomes anxious when they become separated from their owners or feel stressed about their environment.

-Why do dogs lick their paws: They might be suffering from allergies or other infection
+They might be suffering from allergies or other infection

 Sometimes, you’d find your dog licking their paws after your walk in the park.
 It’s just their way of “cleaning” their paws from pesticides present in the grass or anything else that might irritate their pause.

 On the other hand, excessive licking can be because of allergies or infection that is causing their paws to get itchy, thus the need for constant licking to relieve the discomfort.